elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 ### performance

 The Microsoft SQL Server `performance` dataset provides metrics from the performance counter table.
-All `performance` metrics will be available in `sqlserver.metrics` field group.
+All `performance` metrics will be available in the `sqlserver.metrics` field group.

 An example event for `performance` looks as following: